Will damage your computer. You should move it to the Trash Removal Guide

 “update” will damage your computer.
 You should move it to the Trash.

 This file was downloaded on an unknown date.

 Report malware to Apple to protect other users.

-Furthermore, the “Will damage your computer” appearance might be accompanied by redirecting activities during your browsing sessions.
+Furthermore, the appearance of this notification might be accompanied by redirecting activities during your browsing sessions.
 PUP developers plant bogus extensions and plug-ins into targeted web browsers that provoke redirecting activities.
 Even though such a task is programmed to take you to affiliate sources, you also might land on a potentially infectious source.

 Versions: different messages – same trigger and reason

 There are several apps or leftover .plist files that could be related to the annoying message to show up regularly.
 This macOS Catalina issue is not the first, nor the last that users keep reporting online in various forums regarding Apple products and issues with the system